yanncam/KodiWebPortal/README.md

 ## How to install Kodi Web Portal ?

 Just clone the Git repo source code and edit the "config.php" file.
+Apache server who host the **Kodi Web Portal** needs :
+* mod_xsendfile : to be able to sent big file, like a movie, through HTTP/HTTPS.
+* php-ldap module : if you want to authenticate your users on LDAP directory.
+* access to your multimedia content through filesystem (with mounting point or stored locally)

 ## How to configure my Synology NAS to use Kodi Web Portal?